lxutopia/SydarkiveraScript/SAM/README.md

 ## Dependencies
 This software is designed to run on all platforms and has been tested on Windows 10/11 and Ubuntu 20.10.

-The software is distributed as an executable, pre-packaged with requires libraries.
+The software is distributed as an executable, pre-packaged with required libraries.
 If you wish to run the non-compiled version, you will require the following Python 3 libraries:

 - Hashlib